PhiThai1309/application-tracker/README.md

 ## Overview
 Welcome to Application Tracker!
 This project aims to simplify the process of managing job applications by providing a user-friendly interface to track the status of applications submitted to various companies.

-> [!IMPORTANT]
+> [!NOTE]
-> This application can be hosted locally and deployed using CI/CD pipelines.
+> This application can be hosted locally or deployed using CI/CD pipelines.
 For detailed instructions on how to run it, please refer to the [How to run](#How-to-run) section.

 ## Functionalities
 - **Effortless Tracking**: Easily input details of your job applications, including company name, position applied for, submission date, and current status.